The following is a list of resources available to students and employees at Rancho Santiago Community College District.

 Santiago Canyon College

-The Title IX Coordinator is responsible for receiving and conducting the administrative investigation of all reports of sex offenses, sexual harassment, discrimination, and retaliation filed on campus and is available to discuss options, provide assistance, explain District policies and procedures, and provide education on relevant issues.
+The District Administrator for Title IX is responsible for receiving and conducting the administrative investigation of all reports of sex offenses, sexual harassment, discrimination, and retaliation filed on campus and is available to discuss options, provide assistance, explain District policies and procedures, and provide education on relevant issues.

 District Confidential Resources